fsharp/fsharp.github.io/_posts/2014-09-19-fsharp-libraries.md

 subtitle: Naming, Engineering and General Advice
 ---

-Recommended Guidelines for F# Projects, Packages and Namespaces (DRAFT, not yet [published](http://fsharp.github.io))
+Recommended Guidelines for F# Projects, Packages and Namespaces
 ============================================

 > Naming, Engineering and General Advice